Workshop for the Early Modern Period (WEMP)

 The format consists of two or three twenty-minute papers followed by discussion, questions, and feedback.
 Workshops are well attended by students from a range of disciplines.

 Contact and Information

 The 2023-24 convenors for WEMP are Lavinia Gambini, Jennifer McFarland and Christian Owen.
 If you have any questions, please don’t hesitate to email us at firstname.lastname@example.org.

 Follow us on Twitter @EMGSCam.

 Subscribe to our mailing list here.
-The links to join the virtual meetings will be circulated to the workshop mailing list in due course.
+Venues and links to join virtually will be circulated to the workshop mailing list.